amolkharche13/stackstate-docs/setup/upgrade-stackstate/migrate-from-6.md

 SUSE Observability will be a new installation, without the already existing historical data. **Optionally** the historical data can be kept accessible until SUSE Observability has built up sufficient history.
 This guide describes both scenarios separately.

 Depending on the chosen scenario the steps to migrate are different.
 Running side-by-side is slightly more complicated and will require more resources.
 The overall steps, applicable to both scenarios are:
-1. Make sure the latest version of StackState 6.x is installed
+1. Install the latest version of StackState 6.x
 2. Create and download a configuration backup
 3. Install and configure SUSE Observability, scenario specific steps
 4. Update Open Telemetry collectors configuration